-I completed a Bachelor of Social Science (Hons.)
-(2001) and a PhD (2002-2006) in Anthropology through Macquarie University in Sydney.
-My PhD 'Articulating Culture(s): Being Black in Wilcannia' examines the perennial and eternally important question of 'culture' and its intersection with, and deployment within, the categories of 'art' and 'race'.
-The work is grounded in sixteen months of fieldwork living in Wilcannia New South Wales.
+Lorraine completed a Bachelor of Social Science (Hons.)
+(2001) and a PhD (2002-2006) in Anthropology at Macquarie University in Sydney.
+Lorraine's PhD 'Articulating Culture(s): Being Black in Wilcannia' examines the perennial and eternally important question of 'culture' and its intersection with, and deployment within, the categories of 'art' and 'race'.

-Following conferral of my PhD, I gained a Postgraduate Fellowship within the Research Branch of the Australian Museum in Sydney where I continued my work with Aboriginal communities in far Western New South Wales.
-I was then awarded a Research Fellowship (2 years) At Macquarie University.
+Following conferral of her PhD, Lorraine gained a Postgraduate Fellowship within the Research Branch of the Australian Museum in Sydney where she continued her work with Aboriginal communities in far Western New South Wales.
+Lorraine was then awarded a Research Fellowship (2 years) at Macquarie University.
 This was followed by the prestigious Vice Chancellor's Innovation Fellowship (VCIF) (2.5 years) at the Centre for Research on Social Inclusion (CRSI), Macquarie University.
-During this period I built collaborative research links with industry, managed and developed projects, submitted and gained grants and published research results in highly ranked peer reviewed journals.
-I contributed to courses and workshops across Indigenous studies, anthropology, sociology and philosophy and was a visiting fellow at the Museum of Anthropology in Vancouver, Canada.
-During this time I was also fortunate enough to have my sole authored book 'We Don't Do Dots: Art and Culture in Wilcannia, New South Wales', accepted for publication.
-Please see CV for more information.
+During this period, Lorraine built collaborative research links with industry, managed and developed projects, submitted and gained grants and published research results in highly ranked peer reviewed journals.
+Lorraine contributed to courses and workshops across Indigenous studies, anthropology, sociology and philosophy and was a visiting fellow at the Museum of Anthropology in Vancouver, Canada.
+Lorraine was also fortunate enough to have her sole authored book 'We Don't Do Dots: Art and Culture in Wilcannia, New South Wales', accepted for publication.